Last updated: February 2, 2026

 The Law on Tobacco Control is the primary legislation on tobacco control and regulates, among other things, smoking in public places, packaging and labeling of tobacco products, and tobacco advertising, promotion and sponsorship.
 The law was originally passed in 2009 and amended in 2021.
 In addition, the law prohibits the sale and use of heated tobacco products and e-cigarettes.

-There are three current implementing decrees/agreements.
-Agreement No. 1067/MPH, issued by the Ministry of Public Health, implements the Law on Tobacco Control including regulations on packaging and labeling, no-smoking signs, designated smoking areas, and some advertising and promotion provisions.
+There are four current implementing decrees/agreements.
+Agreement No. 1067/MPH, issued by the Ministry of Public Health, implements the Law on Tobacco Control including no-smoking signs, designated smoking areas, and some advertising and promotion provisions.
+Decree No. 1090 on the Packing, Packaging, Printing of Health Warnings and Labels for Industrial Tobacco Products establishes the requirements for the packaging and labeling of tobacco products, including health warnings and plain packaging.
+Decree No. 1090 replaced Part III (Printing of Health Warnings and Labels for Tobacco Products) of Agreement No. 1067/MPH Governing Implementation of the Tobacco Control Act.
 Decree No. 369 regulates tobacco advertising, promotion and sponsorship.
 Penalties for violations are specified in Decree No. 52.
 Decree No. 155/G establishes the Tobacco Control Fund and regulates income sources, use of funds, and management bodies and responsibilities.

 Review Status